Registration – overseas qualification

 Applying for registration using an overseas qualification

 In addition to the registration process, practitioners who have undertaken their psychotherapy training overseas and whose qualification is not recognised by the Board will have their qualification considered on a case-by-case basis.
+This is because no two overseas qualifications are the same.
+Qualifications also evolve over time.

 Applicants will submit evidence that they meet the criteria expected for a comparable qualification.
 Board assessors will consider the comparability of the psychotherapy qualification.